How to take payments from European customers

-With the arrival of the Single European Payments Area (SEPA), taking payments from across Europe has been made a lot easier.
+With the Single European Payments Area (SEPA), taking payments from across Europe has been made a lot easier.
 This guide will give you an overview of the payment methods used in European countries.
 We'll also explore some of the most popular payment methods on a country-by-country basis.

 The best payment method for your business will depend on the type of payments you are collecting as well as the country you’re collecting payments from.